DyBrenn/lemonade/README.md

 # setup frontend

+First setp you will want to do is navigate to the react project.
+Run this command from the root folder. `cd react-graphql-client`

 To setup frontend react project just install packages using either `npm i` or `yarn install`

 To run the react project run `npm run start` or `yarn start`